tobikli/ba-thesis/content/proposal/objective.typ

 By correlating test results with system metrics, this analysis provides actionable insights into performance bottlenecks, such as slow UI interactions, server-side processing delays, or database constraints.
 The goal is to comprehensively evaluate Theia Cloud's scalability limits, helping system administrators and developers make informed decisions about optimizations and infrastructure scaling.

+#pagebreak()

 == Create Randomized and Personalized Tests Using LLMs

-The Model Context Protocol (MCP) is a tool for interacting with LLMs with context.
+The Model Context Protocol #footnote("https://modelcontextprotocol.io/")  (MCP) is a tool for interacting with LLMs with context.
 By leveraging the MCP, this thesis also explores the possibility of generating tests that adapt to individual user profiles, preferences, and learning styles.
 This approach aims to enhance the realism and relevance of the testing scenarios, making them more representative of actual user interactions.

 The thesis uses the MCP to create diverse test cases covering various programming languages, IDE features, and user behaviors.
 This allows for a more comprehensive evaluation of Theia Cloud's capabilities and performance under different conditions.
 The MCP component integrates the generated tests into the existing E2E test suite and thoroughly tests the system across various scenarios.